acgollapalli/KING-blog/_posts/2022-03-08-something-boots.md

         nop
         ret

-And now when we build that, we get a program that prints h, and then when you type something in the terminal it will echo it back to you.
+And now when we build that, we get a program that prints `=>` for a mock prompt, and then echoes whatever you type back to you.
+In other words&#x2026;

 We have I/O running on (virtual) bare metal!